shrinerb/shrine/doc/plugins/derivatives.md

 ```

 If you already have the source file locally, or if you're calling multiple
-derivatives processors in a row and want to avoid downloading the same source
+processors in a row and want to avoid downloading the same source file each
-file each time, you can pass the source file as the second argument to
+time, you can pass the source file as the second argument to
 `Attacher#process_derivatives`:

 ```rb